dbrg77/plate_scATAC-seq/README.md

 # A rapid and robust plate-based single cell ATAC-seq (scATAC-seq) method

 ## Note: this repository is here just for the sake of reproducing the analysis of our original [Nature Communications publication](https://www.nature.com/articles/s41467-018-07771-0).
-We now have a more updated version of the snakemake pipeline purely for the purpose of data processing: [scATAC_snakemake](https://github.com/dbrg77/scATAC_snakemake).
+We now have a more updated version of the snakemake pipeline purely for the purpose of data processing.
+Please have a look at here: [scATAC_snakemake](https://github.com/dbrg77/scATAC_snakemake).
 It has more flexible settings, and the output is mimicing the `10x Genomics` output, which can be put directly into various downstream scATAC-seq data analysis packages.